Vinales Cuba. Washed out at a Tobacco Farm

 Then just as we head down into the valley the ‘Mogotes’ appear.
 These are giant limestone mounds, and for the sight of them alone, the trip is worthwhile.

 We arrive in Viñales, but the Casa Particular owner who is meant to collect us fails to appear.
 Not a worry.
 There are about 20 others swarming around, and so we finally pick one and negotiate the price down to 15 CUCs ( about 15 US$).
 A man on a bike whizzes past delivering a pizza.
 There is no box!

 We wandered back to town and had a look around.
-Town itself really doesn’t have much to see, and I was eager to go out and explore, but I have found it works better for my son if we go out exploring the day after we arrive.
-So we located a few nice restaurants we would go back to try for dinner, and wandered back to our very blue room at the casa, and relaxed with a drink on the porch.
+The town itself really doesn’t have much to see, and I was eager to go out and explore, but I have found it works better for my son if we go out exploring the day after we arrive.
+So we located a few nice restaurants we would go back to try for dinner and wandered back to our very blue room at the casa, and relaxed with a drink on the porch.

 We had booked (with our Casa Particular for $30 for 2 people) for 4 hours of horse-riding through the tobacco and coffee fields, and visiting a remote village, and ending up to swim in a cave.

 However not long after we took off on foot through the town, and down past the start of the farms to get the horses, the rain came bucketing down.
 And I mean bucketing.
-We took shelter for an hour under a veranda, and chatted to a lovely traveller, and then she took off on her bike, and we decided to take off on the horses.
+We took shelter for an hour under a veranda and chatted to a very lovely traveler, and then she took off on her bike, and we decided to take off on the horses.
 Silly us.

 The rain started coming down and stung us with needle sharpness.
 The horses barely could walk in the torrents of water, and the path as slippery.
 My son was on his own horse, and not being led, so I was constantly looking around to ensure he was OK.